Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] They should ask the Product Owner to cancel the Sprint.
 - [ ] They extend the Sprint duration.
-- [ ] They can add new team members to the Team.
+- [ ] They can add new team members to the team.
 - [x] They negotiate with the Product Owner about the scope of the Sprint Backlog Items.

 _[⬆ Back to Top](#table-of-contents)_